 The main reason why a dog should not be hit is because it is unjust.
-Dogs are loyal companions and unlike humans, they are not of a vindictive nature.
-When dogs upset owners, it is very likely not because he or she is being unruly or naughty, rather, dogs simply act as nature intended them to.
+Dogs are loyal companions—and unlike humans, they do not have a vindictive nature.
+When dogs upset owners, it is very likely not because he or she is being unruly or naughty; rather, dogs simply act as nature intended them to.
 They will not stop engaging in a behavior simply because they do not understand our standards and rules.

-There is unfortunately still a myth that dogs, in particular, ''bully dogs'' do not feel pain and that they should be hit to get 'tough' and learn manners.
+There is unfortunately still a myth that dogs—particularly ''bully dogs''—do not feel pain and that they should be hit to get "tough" and learn manners.
 Dogs are equipped by a nervous system just as humans, and as such, they feel pain in the same manner.
 Some dogs may not show their pain by yelping, but they may suffer without showing it.
 Hitting a dog may also cause serious injuries and emotional scars.

 2. It Induces Fear Biting